tvpollet/beautiful-jekyll/_pages/papers.md

 # **Research papers**

 Click the number for the corresponding paper to download a copy (it will open in a new window), if available.
-You will need adobe acrobat reader to read these papers.
+You will need adobe acrobat reader or something similar to read these papers (in .pdf).
 These papers are for reference only i.e. personal, educational, non-commercial use (also see the [disclaimer](https://tvpollet.github.io/disclaimer/).

 ## **Preprints.**

 *Cite at your own risk, feedback welcome*

+* **Pollet, T.V.**, Dawson, S., Tovée, M.J., Cornelissen, P.L., & Cornelissen, K.K.
+(2021, April 30th).
+Engagement with fat talk as a function of social comparison and body image concerns: Two replication studies support main effects but do not support an interaction effect. _PsyArxiv_ [https://doi.org/10.31234/osf.io/a6k2c](https://doi.org/10.31234/osf.io/a6k2c)

 * **Pollet, T.V.**, & Shepherd, L. (2021, April 23rd).
 Subscales in the National Student Survey (NSS): Some considerations on their structure. _PsyArxiv_ [https://doi.org/10.31234/osf.io/vb2k6](https://doi.org/10.31234/osf.io/vb2k6)